MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 ## Dialog types

-These are the basic dialog types defined in the dialogs library.
+These are the dialog types defined in the dialogs library.

 | Type | Description
 | :--  | :--